varnishcache/varnish-cache/doc/sphinx/reference/varnishncsa.rst

   bytes received from the backend.

 %q
-  The query string, if no query string exists, an empty string.
+  The query string.
+Defaults to an empty string if not present.

 %r
   The first line of the request.
 Synthesized from other fields, so it